dib-lab/dib_rotation/doc/13_contribute_on_github.md

 Edit these lessons on [GitHub](https://github.com/dib-lab/dib_rotation)

-If you can't fix an error or make an addition right now, file an issue with the doc that need changing.
+If you can't fix an error or make an addition right now, file an issue with the doc that needs changing.
 Each doc (shows up as a tab or page on the website) is stored as a `.md` document within the `doc` folder.

 ### Creating a pull request:
 + `git clone https://github.com/dib-lab/dib_rotation.git` to clone the repo on to you computer